srcmaxim/srcmaxim/README.md

 1. https://github.com/srcmaxim/url-shortener
 Just a URL shortener that you can build, run and test with one line of code (you need docker-compose).
 Build with Quarkus and Kotlin.
 Uses GraalVM native-image.
-Also this project is tuned for performance and you can test it with one line.
+Also, this project is tuned for performance and you can test it with one line.
 Did this as an assignment for one position in the NL.

 2. https://github.com/srcmaxim/gradle-example